 In a truly quantum universe, where measurement events obtain an ontological status that wave functions cannot, one would like to consider Newton's action at a distance as a statement about separated bodies that does not depend on a fixed background.
 Consider the first law: objects tend to remain in a state of uniform motion.
 The two distinct objects being dropped from a leaning tower, by Galileo, begin at rest with respect to each other.
-Their mutual gravitational attraction is small and directed transversally with respect to the ground below.
-According to the literal law, there is no reason for these two objects to develop a vertical separation, whether or not the Earth is present.
-The Earth does not reach out to the locality of the falling masses to affect their relative positions.
+Their mutual gravitational attraction is small.
+So according to the literal law, there is no reason for these two objects to develop a vertical separation, whether or not the Earth is present.